JeffGregorio/LibAG/README.md

 ### 4_DAC

-This example uses `MCP4922` to control the external dual 12-bit SPI DAC of the same name.
-Its two channels are used to output sinusoidal waveforms offset by 90 degrees using the locally-defined `Quad16` oscillator class, which inherits from `Wavetable16`.
+This example uses `MCP4922`, a subclass of `SPIMaster`, to control the external dual 12-bit SPI DAC of the same name.
+Its two channels are used to output sinusoidal waveforms offset by 90 degrees using the locally-defined `Quad16` oscillator class, is a subclass of `Wavetable16`.

 ### A note on sample timing